cassmastern/lers-sandbox/readme (Docker and build).md

-# Docker Cheatsheet for MkDocs Projects
+# Docker Cheat Sheet for MkDocs Projects

 This guide covers essential Docker commands for building, troubleshooting, and serving the MkDocs site.